 We hold social events for the players each term and once a year have a weekend away together to try out new repertoire and to socialise.
 At the end of the summer term we give a free informal morning concert, when we welcome an audience of all ages, including families with small children.

-David Ward conducted the orchestra from its very first meeeting in 2010 until he retired at the end of 2016.
+David Ward conducted the orchestra from its very first meeting in 2010 until he retired at the end of 2016.
 Sadly David died on 18 April 2020.
 The orchestra owes him a huge debt of gratitude.
 Click here to see our tributes to him.